 export default points;

-action is dispatched the FAVOURITE_ADDED
+Now when the addFavourite action is dispatched the FAVOURITE_ADDED case will

-pick it up, just as the removeFavourite
+pick it up, just as the removeFavourite action will map to the

-FAVOURITE_REMOVED
+FAVOURITE_REMOVED case.

 We now need to update the state being passed into the reducer based on our

 action.
-We will use the index
+We will use the index passed inside of the payload section of the

 action to identify the item inside of the state we want to update and then

-property of that item to either true
+either set the favourite property of that item to either true or false,

 depending on whether we want to add or remove the favourite.

-each time the data changes or the update will not be
+create a new state each time the data changes or the update will not be

 applied.
 This concept is called "immutability" and it is how Redux knows wether